SanjevScript/AI_Mario/README.md

-#Just testing my new VS Code extension
+# Just testing my new VS Code extension

+## Nothing much to see here